-In partnership with the family and sexual violence sectors, the Victorian Government is releasing three capability frameworks to support workers across the service system understand the knowledge and skills they need to prevent and respond to family and sexual violence safely and effectively.
+The Victorian Government has released three capability frameworks to support workers across the family violence service system understand the knowledge and skills they need to prevent and respond to family and sexual violence safely and effectively.
+They were developed in partnership with the family and sexual violence sectors.

-The Responding to Family Violence and Preventing Family and Gendered Based Violence Capability Frameworks are being redeveloped and updated since their original release in 2017.
-To accompany these to frameworks is a newly developed Responding to Sexual Assault and Harmful Behaviours Capability Framework specifically for the specialist sexual assault workforce.
+The Responding to Family Violence and Primary Prevention of Family and Gendered Based Violence Capability Frameworks were originally released in 2017, and were updated in 2026.
+To accompany these frameworks is the new Responding to Sexual Assault and Harmful Behaviours Capability Framework, specifically for the specialist sexual violence workforce.

 The capability frameworks can be used by workers and organisations for a range of purposes, including: